 Rethinking desalination from first principles

-For decades, engineers designing desalination systems have focused on energy efficiency — reducing kWh per cubic meter.
-And they've made significant progress in that area.
+For decades, engineers designing desalination systems have been laser focused on energy efficiency, reducing kWh per cubic meter.
+And they've made huge progress in that area.
 But renewable energy changes the equation entirely.
-Solar electricity approaches zero marginal cost at peak production.
-The real barrier isn't how much energy you use — it's when it's available.
-Conventional systems address this with batteries.
-We address it with water tanks.
+Power generation is zero marginal cost at peak production.
+The real barrier isn't how much energy the process uses, it's when it's available.
+Conventional thinking says "add batteries."
+We say, "just use water tanks."

 AI-ENABLED CONTROL

-Our AI controller continuously predicts solar availability and dynamically adjusts membrane recovery rates between 15% and 60%.
-When solar production peaks, the system maximizes water output and fills storage tanks.
+Our AI controller continuously predicts renewable availability and dynamically adjusts membrane recovery rates between 15% and 60%.
+When renewable production peaks, the system maximizes water output and fills storage tanks.
 When energy wanes, production throttles gracefully.
 The result: reliable 24-hour water supply from an intermittent energy source, without expensive battery banks.

-Machine learning forecasts energy availability hours in advance, enabling intelligent production scheduling
+Machine learning combines forecasts with system data, enabling intelligent production scheduling

-Membrane recovery rates adjust continuously, matching output to available renewable energy
+Variable recovery rates match output to available renewable energy

-Systems operate without human intervention, adapting to diverse environmental conditions
+Systems operate adapt to diverse environmental conditions without human intervention

 Customizable desalination systems constructed from standard shipping containers, assembled like LEGOs.
 Pre-engineered modules minimize on-site construction.
 Standardized interfaces reduce integration complexity.
 Factory-tested for operational readiness upon delivery.
-Deploy in weeks, not years.
+Forget the constraints of traditional infrastructure.

-See Applications →Unlike conventional plants requiring grid connections, our systems operate directly on renewable power sources with minimal battery backup.
-The "store water not electrons" approach reduces battery requirements by 60-80% compared to conventional system designs, achieving cost parity with grid-powered installations, today, and cost superiority in the future.
+See Applications →Unlike conventional plants that require stable grid connections, our systems operate directly on renewable power sources with minimal battery backup.
+The "store water not electrons" approach reduces battery requirements by up to 90% compared to conventional system designs, achieving cost parity with grid-powered installations today and cost superiority going forward.

 Discover how variable recovery technology transforms desalination for emergency response, agriculture, and remote communities